 Compost odor control

 At composting facilities, the decomposition of organic materials produces odorous compounds and chemical emissions.
-These odors can affect the environment and nearby communities, potentially leading to compliance issues and involvement from regulatory authorities.
+These odors can affect the environment and people living nearby, sometimes violating regulations and attracting the attention of authorities.

-Why compost produce odours at different stages of composting?
+Why does compost produce odors at different stages of composting?

 Compost produces odours at various stages of the composting process due to microbial decomposition.
 Microbes break down the feedstock and release gases such as carbon dioxide, sulfur compounds, and moisture.